RupamG/portfolio-demo/README.md

-# portfolio-demo
-This project is a part of assignment completed during a training on smartinternz in java springboot development
+# This project is a part of assignment completed during a training on smartinternz in java springboot development.